|Pontoon quick facts: |

 The project includes the following work:

 - Designing and building a new pontoon construction facility in Grays Harbor County.

 - Designing and constructing 33 new floating bridge pontoons.

 The Kiewit-General Joint Venture bid price of $367.3 million was $180 million less than the state engineer’s estimate for the project.
 The contractor team had the best combination of bid price and technical score, which reflected several factors including proposed plans for a pontoon construction facility, how quickly new pontoons could be built and environmental protections.
 Three teams competed for the contract.

 Kiewit-General Joint Venture completed the SR 104 Hood Canal floating bridge east-half replacement and west-half retrofit project for WSDOT in 2010.

-The Pontoon Construction Project is part of the SR 520 Bridge Replacement and HOV Program to open a new, safer SR 520 floating bridge across Lake Washington as soon as 2014.
-The project is funded by approximately $2 billion allocated by the Washington State Legislature using a combination of state and federal funding and future SR 520 toll revenue.
+The Pontoon Construction Project is part of the SR 520 Bridge Replacement and HOV Program to build a new, safer SR 520 floating bridge across Lake Washington.